Farama-Foundation/PettingZoo/README.md

 # PettingZoo
 PettingZoo is Python library for conducting research in multi-agent reinforcement learning.
 It's akin to a multi-agent version of OpenAI's Gym library.

+We model environments as *Agent Environment Cycle* (AEC) games, in order to be able to support all types of multi-agent RL environments under one API.

 ## Environment Types and Installation